 What Is Depression, Really?

 It’s normal to experience sadness.
 (Who didn’t cry when Simba couldn’t wake up Mufasa?)
 But unlike typical sadness or grief, time can’t and won’t heal Major Depressive Disorder (MDD), the term for clinical depression, which most people just call “depression.”
 It’s a common mental health condition that shows up like an unwanted houseguest and refuses to leave.
 This extended period of sadness or emptiness comes with a constellation of other symptoms, like exhaustion, sleep trouble, a shrinking appetite, overeating, sudden crying spells, and sometimes thoughts of suicide.
 Symptoms range in severity and must last for two weeks or more to receive an MDD diagnosis, though it’s rare than an episode would only last for that short time.
-Most people that have symptoms for six months to a year, and sometimes, they can last for years.
+Most people have symptoms for six months to a year, and sometimes, they can last for years.

 Without treatment, depression won’t fade away on its own.
 Even if you do white-knuckle it through your first episode of depression, your chance of another recurrence is more than 50 percent.
 If you’ve had two episodes, that chance shoots up to 80 percent.
 Meaning, you’re going to want to deal with this sooner rather than later.